Sisterhood in grief:

 What is Sisterhood in Grief?

-It’s an intimate group experience for women who are living through partner loss.
-Sisterhood in grief is a brave space for truth telling where you will be witnessed and supported in your grief without judgement by women who truly get it.
-If you have felt alone in your experience of grief and are yearning for a space to belong and make sense of the vastness of this experience, consider joining us.
-Over the years, I have witnessed the depth of the bonds that form in these spaces.
-Some friendships endure far beyond the program and act as a comfort as we navigate the complexities and difficulties of deep loss.
+Sisterhood in grief is a brave space for truth telling, facilitated by me, where you will be witnessed and supported in your grief without judgement.
+If you have felt alone in your experience of grief and are yearning for a space to belong and make sense of the vastness of your grief landscape, consider joining us.

 Have a look inside the program:

-• Weeks 1, 2, 3 & 4
+• Weeks 1, 2 & 3

-• Weeks 5 & 6
+• Weeks 4, 5 & 6

 • Weeks 7 & 8